textileio/community/docs/hub/cli/tt_orgs_invite.md

-# Org Invite
+# orgs invite

-Invite a new member to an Organization.
+Invite a new member to an organization.

 ```
 tt orgs invite [flags]